jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### Two Monks, a Dragon and some Kids Walk into a Swim Up Bar
 - Freya, Rez, Skógur and the chitlens venture to the right as they try to figure things out unbeknownst that Pan and friends found anything on the other side.
 They all swim up a path out of the water and see a lever and doorway.
-- Muffles of shouting from other side _"We're taking over the establishment no matter what, hand over the dancing monkey fruit you brute"_.
+- Muffles of shouting from other side:
+  - _"We're taking over the establishment no matter what, hand over the dancing monkey fruit you brute"_.

 **Next session will be played on Wednesday May 5th to celebrate Cinco de Mayo and hopefully get out alive!**